East Asia and Pacific Summer Institutes for U.S. Graduate Students

 Second Thursday in November, Annually Thereafter

-The NSF award includes participation in a pre-departure orientation, a summer stipend, and travel expenses to the research site.
+The NSF award includes participation in the Pre-Departure Orientation, summer stipend of $5,000, and roundtrip airplane ticket to the host location.
 EAPSI partner agencies pay in-country living expenses during the Summer Institutes.

 This program provides educational opportunities for

 Individuals interested in applying for funding should see the program guidelines above.